Cornelliana

 Slope Day: Annual party celebrating the last day of classes, held on Libe Slope

-The Straight: Willard Staight Hall, Cornell’s original student union is a favorite meeting place and one of the landmark buildings on campus
+WSH: Willard Straight Hall, Cornell’s original student union is a favorite meeting place and one of the landmark buildings on campus

-The Sun: The Cornell Daily Sun, independent student-run newspaper since 1880
+The Sun: The Cornell Daily Sun, an independent student-run newspaper since 1880

 Tatkon, aka The Tat: The Carol Tatkon Center on North Campus, a popular meeting place, eatery, study lounge, information and referral resource

-Zeus: The Temple of Zeus, a popular café in Goldwin Smith Hall
+Zeus: The Temple of Zeus, a popular café in Klarman Hall